cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 ### v3.2 and 3.3
 In 2020-2021, [Cannon Caspar](https://github.com/Cannon544), Class of 2021, took the lead of the Moodle Development Team.
 With [Chuck McDonald](https://github.com/MXchuck), Academic Technology Specialist, he enhanced and updated many systems in our mxMoodle code; adding the new Healthpass and Healthtest subsystems, and creating the Deans' Permission Form.

-<a name="team"></a>
-## The Moodle Development Team
-The Moodle Development Team is a student-driven club of coders and creatives responsible for this project and its future at Middlesex School.
-Students lead this project through all phases of development, coding, UX design, quality assurance, and documentation.

-**And we need you.** \
-Start by visiting our [Contributing](docs/CONTRIBUTING.md) page.

-Moodle is the world's most popular learning management system.
-Moodle is [open source](https://en.wikipedia.org/wiki/Open_source) and aligned with the United Nations [Sustainable Development Goals](https://www.un.org/sustainabledevelopment/).
-To develop for Moodle is to invest in the future and to become a citizen of the world.
-Learn more at: \<http://moodle.org\>.

-Middlesex School is an independent, secondary school following the New England boarding school tradition.
-Learn more at \<https://mxschool.edu\>.

-<a name="map"></a>
-## Roadmap for the Future
-### Current production release
-mxMoodle v3.2.1 runs on Moodle 3.9 using the default Boost and the expanded Boost Campus themes.

-### Summer 2021
-mxMoodle v3.3 is being built on Moodle 3.11 using php 8, SQL 8, and the default Boost theme.

-### Summer 2022
-Moodle v4 is planned to release in November of 2021 with 4.1 scheduled for release in May of 2022.
-The 2021-2022 school year will be spent developing toward mxMoodle v4.1 for a Summer 2022 upgrade.